-- a.
+- 1. There was David Anderson, who first built a fort for protection against the Indians in the area.
+Later, it was called Fort Thicketty. - a.
 David Anderson owned property next to the fort. - b.
 David Anderson built the fort to protect settlers from the Indians in the 1750s and 1760s. - c.
 A Tory settler's fort built by Capt.
 David Anderson, also known as Fort Anderson, was initially established for protection against the Cherokee.
 Later, when garrisoned by British and Loyalist troops, the Patriots attacked and captured it in July 1780. - 2.
 A captain in the S.C.
 5th Regiment named David Anderson eventually became a major in the Spartan Regiment of Militia, Roebuck's Battalion.
-115 116 117 a.
-Buried in Nazareth Presbyterian Church Cemetery, Moore, Spartanburg County, South Carolina.